nadavlab/genotyping_dimensionality_reduction/README.md

 ```
 codings = pca.transform(X)
 ```
 Where X is the SNPs data for which dimension reduction is required.
-X can be a array-like of shape (n_samples, n_features).
+X should be a array-like of shape (n_samples, n_features).